BananaHolograma/twitter-api-php/README.md

 -   Tweets can be judged and reviewed as possibly sensitive
 -   Tweet reply settings can be defined as: everyone, mentioned_users, followers
 -   The tweet has a source field that reflect where was created.

+## MORE THINGS

+-   When a tweet is being created add default values for metrics and edit remainings
+-   reply settings must be a enum